GrupoAlbert2021/3D-Shape-classification/README.md

 **Repository Structure**

 The repository is structured as follows:
-- README - README of the project
+- README.pdf - Report of the project including scope and tests results.
 - architectures - folder containing all the architectures models.
 - experiments - folder containing logs of all the experiments carried out.
 - figures - folder containing all the plots (png format).